Across the Great Divide

 In Minority Voices Theatre’s first-ever fully staged production, an Egyptian cab driver in the U.S. falls in love with a spunky white waitress.

-Pilgrims Musa and Sheri in the New World, a romantic coedy that opens Feb.
+Pilgrims Musa and Sheri in the New World, a romantic comedy that opens Feb.
 14 at Very Little Theatre’s Stage Left, finds cab driver Musa, who is engaged to a Muslim woman, struggling between fidelity to his fiancée and pursuing Sheri and the American dream.
 Social and cultural traditions are at risk as the couple navigates tensions between East and West.

 Director Michael Malek Najjar, associate professor of theater arts at the University of Oregon, is a longtime supporter of Seattle playwright Yussef El Guindi’s work.
 Najjar sought a theater in Eugene to produce one of his plays.